 Email marketing can be used to amplify the reach of any type of video you produce as part of your marketing strategy.
 However, it pays to be selective and pick videos that provide the most value to your audience.

 Need some ideas to get started?
-Here are five versatile ideas for great video email marketing content.
+Here are six versatile ideas for great video email marketing content.

 1. New product announcements

 You’re probably already using your mailing list to inform customers of new and exciting products.
 Video can bring those products to life far better than photos and text alone.